yfnecz/Contact-Wa-Leg/README.md

 # [Contact Your Washington State Legislators](https://contact-wa-legislators.onrender.com/)

-This is a Flask web application that helps Washington State residents easily contact their state legislators.
+This is a Flask web application that helps Washington State residents easily contact their state legislators with the help of AI-generated messages.
 Users enter their name and address, and the app automatically finds their legislative district and representatives.
 The app uses AI to generate a personalized message and subject line, which users can review and send directly to their lawmakers via email.

 ## Features